-San Francisco Mayor London Breed declares emergency in city’s Tenderloin neighborhood
+San Francisco Mayor London Breed declares emergency in Tenderloin neighborhood

-In a statement, Breed said “the situation in the Tenderloin is an emergency and it calls for an emergency response.”
+In a statement, Breed said that “the situation in the Tenderloin is an emergency and it calls for an emergency response.”

 “We showed during COVID that when we’re able to use an Emergency Declaration to cut through the bureaucracy and barriers that get in the way of decisive action, we can get things done and make real, tangible progress,” the statement continued.